izelnakri/helman/README.md

-# Helmp
+# Helman: Kubernetes Kustomize <> Helm

 The package manager layer on top of Helm and Kubernetes.
-Allows for helm chart based customizations
+Allows for helm chart based kustomizations